ZOOALIVE TEEN LEADERSHIP

 ZooALIVE members are taught how to handle ambassador animals and learn techniques for animal presentations and informal conservation lessons.
 Additionally, they learn about how zoos operate, what careers are available in the zoo world, and how zoos continue to evolve to provide the best education and inspiration to those who appreciate animals and nature.

 Cohort A: June 5-9; 9:00 am-3:00 pm

 Cohort B: June 12-15; 9:00 am- 4:00 pm, June 16: 9:00 am-12:00 pm

 I LOVE animals!
 All I want to do is play and cuddle with them.
 Is this training for me?

 introduced to and participate in as a ZooALIVE member.
-Presenting animals to audiences at the zoo is certainly a fun aspect of being a Zoo ALIVEr, however, if you are uncomfortable speaking to people you are unfamiliar with or are uninterested in educating zoo guests about the environment, animal conservation and facts about zoos, becoming a ZooALIVE team
+Presenting animals to audiences at the zoo is certainly a fun aspect of the program, however, if you are uncomfortable speaking to people you are unfamiliar with or are uninterested in educating zoo guests about the environment, animal conservation, and facts about zoos, becoming a ZooALIVE team